RobPruzan/React-Django-Skeleton-/README.md

 To get started, clone the repository and navigate to the root directory:

 ### Database
-Install neccesary dependencies for django postgres intergration (with brew)
+Install neccesary dependencies for django postgres intergration (using brew)
+- If you don't have/use brew, head over to the postgres docs and install the latest version for your machine/OS, and refer to it for commands on how to start/stop/restart the server- https://www.postgresql.org/docs/
 ```
 brew install postgresql
 ```